chiefonboarding/Documentation/docs/Howto.md

 # How to / Demo

 At ChiefOnboarding, we currently don't do demos with potential customers.
-Demos take a lot of time and are quite similar between potential customer.
+Demos take a lot of time and are quite similar between potential customers.
 You all come with the same goal, right?
 Improving your onboarding process.

 Underneath, you will basically find the transcript of a demo.
 You will get to see most of the features that our software provides and you can easily come back to it, if you want to look something up again.
 At the same time, we can keep working on features that you want.